rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryAws.md

     - dbEngineVersion - System.String: Version of DB engine.
     - majorEngineVersion - System.String: Major version of the option group engine.
 - Returns list of OptionGroups.
-### outpostaccount
-Retrieves the details of the AWS Outpost account configured for Laminar.
-Laminar requires you to configure an AWS Outpost account to scan and classify the data on your AWS accounts.

-- There is a single argument of type AwsCloudType.
-- Returns AwsOutpostAccountGetAccountReply.
 ### permissionpolicies
 Retrieves the permissions policy for all the input features along with any AWS-managed policy ARNs which need to be attached to the roles.
 Each policy document can be used to create an AWS-managed policy which then needs to be attached to corresponding role.

 - There is a single argument of type AwsGetPermissionPoliciesInput.
 - Returns list of PermissionPolicys.
-### rdsaurorainstanceclasses
-List of all the database instance classes supported by AWS RDS Aurora databases.

-- The rdsaurorainstanceclasses subcommand takes no arguments.
-- Returns AwsNativeRdsAuroraInstanceClassesReply.
 ### rdsinstancedetails
 Details of the RDS Instance in the AWS Native account.